Skip to main content

 Description automatically generated

 First-order kinetics: When a drug follows a first-order pattern of elimination pharmacokinetics, the elimination rate depends on the plasma concentration.
-As the plasma concentration increases, so does the rate of elimination.
+As the plasma concentration increases, so does the rate of elimination, as demonstrated by the graph on the left.

 Elimination rate depends on the plasma concentration.

 First-pass effect: The inactivation of orally or enterally administered drugs in the liver and intestine.
-Blood containing the absorbed drug passes through the liver and goes through chemical reactions that can deactivate a substantial amount of the drug and decrease its bioavailability and efficacy.
+Blood containing the absorbed drug passes through the liver and goes through chemical reactions that can deactivate a substantial amount of the drug, thus decreasing its bioavailability and efficacy.

-Half-life: A drug's half-life (t1/2) is the measure of time it takes for the concentration of a drug to be reduced by half.
+Half-life: A drug's half-life (t1/2) is the measure of time it takes for the concentration of a drug in the body to be reduced by half.
+Half-life is related to the kinetics (first-order or zero-order) elimination pattern of the drug.

 The measure of time it takes for the concentration of a drug to be reduced by half